nicohman/raven/README.md

 A theme manager for linux, currently focusing on i3.
 Supports multiple different configuration files, and is fast and portable.

 ## Installation
 All you technically require is [cargo](https://github.com/rust-lang/cargo) to be installed.
+You can install by running `cargo install raventhemer`, or by building manually:

 Run:

 `git clone https://github.com/nicohman/raven.git && cd raven`